ajaygupta1711/LambdaTestCertification/README.md

 npx cypress open
 npx cypress run --browser chrome

+## Note: Create another test 'LambdaTest-Certifications1.cy.js' including Xpath locators and also, used InjextAxe.
+However, both are not working while executing the tests on LambdaTest Application.

 ## Thank you for providing the opportunity to learn and gain the knowledge of Cypress Automation Tool !!